dmitrylife/psi-continuum-experiments/README.md

 # psi-continuum-experiments

-## Overview

-This repository contains small macroscopic experiments designed to test the Ψ-Continuum response framework using real observational data.

 > **Companion demonstrations (ongoing)**

-This repository collects macroscopic experiments illustrating the **Psi-Continuum response framework**.
+This repository contains a collection of **macroscopic experiments** illustrating the **Psi-Continuum response framework**.

-The goal is to demonstrate how apparent acceleration-like or anomalous behavior may emerge in real physical systems as a **global response**, driven by geometry, phase shifts, dissipation, and system memory — without introducing new forces or modifying microscopic dynamics.
+The goal is to demonstrate how acceleration-like or anomalous behavior can emerge in real physical systems as a **global response**, driven by

+- geometry
+- phase shifts
+- dissipation
+- system memory

+without introducing new forces or modifying microscopic dynamics.

-Each experiment is based on real observational data and is implemented as a reproducible analysis pipeline:
+Each experiment is implemented as a reproducible pipeline:

-raw data → reference response → diagnostic field Ψ → state-space analysis.
+`raw data → reference response → diagnostic field Ψ → state-space diagnostics`

-The repository complements the Psi-Continuum cosmology releases and serves as a laboratory for testing the universality of the response description across different macroscopic systems.
+The repository complements the **Psi-Continuum cosmology framework** and serves as a laboratory for testing response-based diagnostics on well-understood macroscopic systems.

----

-# Repository status

-This repository is intended as a **growing collection of diagnostic experiments**.

-New macroscopic systems and datasets will be added as the framework is extended and tested.

-Current experiment:

-- tidal dynamics (ocean tide gauge response)

-Future candidates may include:

-- atmospheric oscillations
-- hydrological systems
-- mechanical oscillators
-- laboratory response experiments

 ---